tidyverse/tidyverse.org/content/blog/marquee-1-0-0/index.md

 ## Acknowledgements

 Marquee is the latest in a stream of advancements when it comes to text rendering and font support in R. It builds on top of my work with [systemfonts](https://systemfonts.r-lib.org/index.html), [textshaping](https://github.com/r-lib/textshaping), and [ragg](https://ragg.r-lib.org/index.html), but also pays great debt to Paul Murrell's work on adding a new, more low level API for text rendering to grid and the graphics engine.
-Lastly, Claus Wilke's work on [gridtext](https://wilkelab.org/gridtext/) and [ggtext](https://wilkelab.org/ggtext/) showed the power and need for rich text support in R and filled a gap until the technical foundation for marquee was build out.
+Lastly, Claus Wilke's work on [gridtext](https://wilkelab.org/gridtext/) and [ggtext](https://wilkelab.org/ggtext/) showed the power and need for rich text support in R and filled a gap until the technical foundation for marquee was built out.